topkecleon/telegram-bot-bash/README.md

 ### Run your Bot as a restricted user
 **I recommend to run your bot as a user, with almost no access rights.**
 All files your Bot have write access to are in danger to be overwritten/deleted if your bot is hacked.
 For the same reason every file your Bot can read is in danger to be disclosed.
-Restict your Bots access rights to the absolute minimum.
+Restrict your Bots access rights to the absolute minimum.

-**Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on Unix/Linux systems.
+**Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on unix/linux systems.
 See [Expert use](doc/4_expert.md) on how to run your Bot as an other user.

 ### Secure your Bot installation
-**Your Bot configuration must no be readable from other users.** Everyone who can read your Bots token can act as your Bot and has access to all chats your Bot is in!
+**Your Bot configuration must no be readable from other users.** Everyone who can read your Bots token is able to act as your Bot and has access to all chats the Bot is in!

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in ```token``` must be protected against other users.
-No one except you must have write access to the Bot files.
-The Bot must be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.
+No one except you should have write access to the Bot files.
+The Bot should be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.

 To set access rights for your bashbot installation to a reasonable default run ```sudo ./bashbot.sh init``` after every update or change to your installation directory.

 ## FAQ

 ### Is this Bot insecure?
-Bashbot is not more (in)secure as any other Bot written in any other language, we have done our best to make it as secure as possible.
+Bashbot is not more (in)secure as any Bot written in an other language, we have done our best to make it as secure as possible.
 But YOU are responsible for the bot commands you wrote and you should know about the risks ...

-**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, pls update if you use an older version!
+**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, please update if you use an older version!

 ### Why Bash and not the much better xyz?
-Well, that's a damn good question ... may be because I'm an Unix/Linux admin from stone age.
+Well, that's a damn good question ... may be because I'm an unix admin from stone age.
 Nevertheless there are more reasons from my side:

 - bashbot will run everywhere where bash and (gnu) sed is available, from embedded linux to mainframe
 - easy to integrate with other shell script, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework
-- no database, not event driven, not OO ...
+- no database, not event driven, not object oriented ...

 ### Can I have the single bashbot.sh file back?
 At the beginning bashbot was simply the file ```bashbot.sh``` you can copy everywhere and run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.